f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 We will benefit from two main advantages:
 1. We can run Docker images with already configured software to run our environments
-2. We can easily build our own Docker images, to make our processes reproductible anywhere and using standar requirements, such as libraries or architectures.
+2. We can easily build our own Docker images, to make our processes reproducible anywhere and using standard requirements, such as libraries or architectures.

 In this tutorial part we will learn how to build a Docker image and run it.